freenas/iocage-plugin-nextcloud/README.md

 - Mail
 - Talk

+## User limit

+This appliance is developed and maintained by Nextcloud GmbH and meant for private, or small business use.
+This is why the appliance is limited to 100 users.
+With more users comes a more critical role in organizations, for which we recommend Nextcloud Enterprise.
+The appliance can be upgraded to Nextcloud Enterprise.
+Contact Nextcloud for more information.

 ## TLS certificates

 The installation process generate self-signed TLS certificates.
 If you do not want your users to see a warning in their browser, you either need to install the root CA in all your users devices, or you need to generate some valid certificates with Letsencrypt or other certificates provider.

+Certificate validity time:

+- Self-signed certificates are valid for two years.
+This is so not tech-savvy people do not have to go through the browser warning too frequently.
+- Letsencrypt certificates are valid for 90 days and a cron task will try to renew it every week.

-To generate valid certificates with Letsencrypt, first, make sure that TrueNAS is configured to proxy requests using your domain name to Nextcloud.
-Then, you can run the following commands to install valid certificates:
+To generate valid certificates with Letsencrypt, first, make sure that TrueNAS is configured to proxy requests using your domain name to Nextcloud and that the Nextcloud jail is accessible through ports 80 and 443.
+You can then run the following commands to install valid certificates:

 ```bash
 # Remove self-signed certificates